Oct 22, 2024

 I scour my mind for the potential venues that can afford this type of experience.
 Who would be down to host a fried rice tournament?
 Who is aligned with this type of experience?
 Who would be fun to work with?
 What space would impress the intended audience of this event?

 I'm a big fan of Baldwin Street.
 I believe it's a beautiful street that has accomplished something really unique in the Toronto landscape.
 You have an abundance of amazing cafes checkered off with an abundance of incredible restaurants.
-The surrounding area consists of the downtown core's larger hospitals, Chinatown, Queen West, Grange Park, as well as easy access from the University of Toronto.
+The surrounding area consists of the downtown core's larger hospitals, Chinatown, Queen West, Grange Park, as well as easy access from the University of Toronto, OCAD, and TMU.
 It's a lovely street.

 I spent the entirety of 2023 working out of cafes on this street.
 I became a regular at Butter & Blue and really fell in love with the space and the community it fosters.
 I've always wanted to work with them.